Today’s Reading: Micah 7:1–20, Acts 15:22–16:5, Job 24:1–11

 Just because we have doctrinal unity, it does not mean we have unity in method, structure, administration, culture etc we have more freedom in these areas which is why Paul and Barnabas could have this heartfelt disagreement and still both be walking with the Lord and ministering in His name.

 God used this disagreement to further spread the Gospel in the same way He had used the persecution in Jerusalem.

 Paul, the disciple maker

 And he went through Syria and Cilicia, strengthening the churches.
 (Acts 15:41, ESV)

-Paul was a disciple maker 1st and a church planter 2nd so his purpose in retracing his steps was to strengthen the churches as they grew in the Lord.
+Paul was a disciple maker first and a church planter second so his purpose in retracing his steps was to strengthen the churches as they grew in the Lord.

-God wants His church to be strong, this is why leaders teach the church, to help the members grow in maturity in the grace and truth of our Lord Jesus Christ
+God wants His church to be strong, this is why leaders teach the church to help the members grow in maturity and in the grace and truth of our Lord Jesus Christ.

 Paul wanted Timothy to accompany him, and he took him and circumcised him because of the Jews who were in those places, for they all knew that his father was a Greek.
 (Acts 16:3, ESV)

 This was done for the sake of the mission, we should follow this example by for instance dressing like the locals, learning their language and eating their food, in mission work.
 This is called contextualisation and it is important in world missions.
 Hudson Taylor is a good modern example of this.

 So the churches were strengthened in the faith, and they increased in numbers daily.
 (Acts 16:5, ESV)